kingkillery/Spreadsheet_LLM_Encoder/README.md

 ### 4. Format Region Aggregation

-Cell formats are aggregated into rectangular regions where possible, maintaining visual formatting information while minimizing duplication.
+Cell formats are aggregated into rectangular regions.
+During this step the encoder infers a semantic type (e.g. year, percentage, date) from each cell's number format string and groups contiguous cells that share both the type and the raw format string.
+This greatly reduces repeated style data in the output and improves compression.

 ### 5. JSON Encoding